cran/HURDAT/README.md

 The Atlantic basin dataset covers all cyclones that have developed in the Atlantic Ocean.
-The eastern Pacific datasets cover cyclones in the Pacifc from the United States/Mexico coastlines to -140°W where the cyclone entered what is referred to as the central Pacific basin.
+The eastern Pacific datasets cover cyclones in the Pacific from the United States/Mexico coastlines to -140°W where the cyclone entered what is referred to as the central Pacific basin.
 The central Pacific basin extends westward to -180°W.

 ## Getting Started

-Please view the vignette ‘hurdat’:

 ``` r
 vignette("hurdat", package = "HURDAT")